 - : Bad, useless options, or options which are extremely situational.
+Nearly never useful.

 - : OK options, or useful options that only apply in rare circumstances.
+Useful sometimes.

 - : Good options.
+Useful often.

 - : Fantastic options, often essential to the function of your character.
+Useful very frequently.

-I will not include 3rd-party content, including content from DMs Guild, even if it is my own, because I can’t assume that your game will allow 3rd-party content or homebrew.
-I also won’t cover Unearthed Arcana content because it’s not finalized, and I can’t guarantee that it will be available to you in your games.
+We will not include 3rd-party content, including content from DMs Guild, in handbooks for official content because we can’t assume that your game will allow 3rd-party content or homebrew.
+We also won’t cover Unearthed Arcana content because it’s not finalized, and we can’t guarantee that it will be available to you in your games.

 The advice offered below is based on the current State of the Character Optimization Meta as of when the article was last updated.
-Keep in mind that the state of the meta periodically changes as new source materials are released and this article will be updating accordingly as time allows.
+Keep in mind that the state of the meta periodically changes as new source materials are released, and the article will be updated accordingly as time allows.

 Optional spells are marked below with (Optional) following the spell’s name.
 These spells are considered optional rules, as described in Tasha’s Cauldron of Everything.
 Consult your DM before deciding to use these spells.

-- PHB: Low damage for a cantrip, but it’s one of very few cantrips which can affect more than one target.
+- PHB): Low damage for a cantrip, but it’s one of very few cantrips which can affect more than one target.
 If you can hit two targets, the total damage will beat any other cantrip (Eldritch Blast doesn’t count), and since it’s on Dexterity saves many bulky melee enemies will reliably fail.
-However, it’s hard to count on two enemies being adjacent, and generally when they are you want to use leveled spells to take advantage of the situation.
+However, it’s hard to count on two enemies being adjacent, and generally when they are you want to use leveled spells to take advantage of the situation. (

 dice, and relying on a weapon attack rather than a spell attack just makes

 Note that Tasha’s Cauldron of Everything published an updated version of Booming Blade.
 According to Jeremy Crawford on the official Dragon Talk Podcast, the updated version can’t be twinned with Twin Spell.

-- PHB: The same range as Fire Bolt, but less damage.
+- PHB): The same range as Fire Bolt, but less damage.
 In exchange, you get a better damage type and the target can’t regain hit points for a turn which can be a big help against enemies with regeneration or enemy clerics.
 This also imposes Disadvantage on the next attack if the target is undead, but many undead also have resistance to necrotic damage so Chill Touch isn’t always a good option against undead.
-Still, if you need a staple, go-to damage cantrip that isn’t Fire Bolt, Chill Touch is a great option.
+Still, if you need a staple, go-to damage cantrip that isn’t Fire Bolt, Chill Touch is a great option. (

-- EEPC / XGtE: Notably omitted from the function of Control Flames is the ability to create or extinguish them.
+- EEPC / XGtE): Notably omitted from the function of Control Flames is the ability to create or extinguish them.
 Druidcraft and Prestidigitation both grant the ability to light or snuff out small flames.
 Control Flames will let you spread flames, extinguish them, change their color, etc., but if you want to light a torch you need to use flint and tinder like a commoner.
 You can use this to dramatically improve the effectiveness of torches, or to snuff out enemy light sources at a distance, but those are situational uses that you can address with better light sources like the Daylight spell or by using water.
-Neither function is frequent or useful enough to justify a cantrip with so little functionality.
+Neither function is frequent or useful enough to justify a cantrip with so little functionality. (

 However, Create Bonfire’s reliance on Concentration can become a problem as you gain levels because Concentration is such a precious resource, and many of the best spells require Concentration.
 If your game doesn’t include an option to retrain cantrips, I would skip Create Bonfire entirely.
 If you have a way to retrain cantrips, consider taking Create Bonfire at low levels, but be prepared to replace it if you find that you’re not using it consistently.

-- PHB: An amusing distraction, but you can usually accomplish the same thing using Mage Hand and a candle or torch.
+- PHB): An amusing distraction, but you can usually accomplish the same thing using Mage Hand and a candle or torch. (

-- PHB: Great range and solid damage.
-A good go-to option when all you need is damage.
+- PHB): Great range and solid damage.
+A good go-to option when all you need is damage. (

-- PHB: This is hard to use.
+- PHB): This is hard to use.
 1 minute is not a lot of time, and you generally need to put distance between yourself and the subject of the spell before they turn hostile.
 You could use this to intimidate a creature into fleeing, but in most cases you’ll probably be using this quickly talk your way past a creature blocking your way like a guard at a gate.
-You generally won’t need this; between high Charisma and other spells, you can find plenty of options which work better like Charm Person.
+You generally won’t need this; between high Charisma and other spells, you can find plenty of options which work better like Charm Person. (

-- EEPC / XGtE: Low damage for a cantrip (d6-based), but the big appeal is Disadvantage on the target’s next weapon attack.
-Unfortunately, it works on Constitution saving throws, and those tend to be relatively high compared to other saving throws.
+- EEPC / XGtE): Low damage for a cantrip (d6-based), but the big appeal is Disadvantage on the target’s next weapon attack.
+Unfortunately, it works on Constitution saving throws, and those tend to be relatively high compared to other saving throws. (

 dice, and relying on a weapon attack rather than a spell attack just makes

 Note that Tasha’s Cauldron of Everything published an updated version of Green-Flame Blade.
 According to Jeremy Crawford on the official Dragon Talk Podcast, the updated version can’t be twinned with Twin Spell and can only be used with War Caster if you choose not to affect a second target.